aphanotus/bread/gochujang.buns.md

 - [ ] Divide into equal pieces (e.g. 9 x 75 g).
 - [ ] Roll dough pieces into small tight balls and place into the baking dish
 - [ ] Cover and proof for 1-2 hours.
 - [ ] Brush with egg wash (a egg beaten with a splash of whole milk).
+- [ ] Slice the top of each bun with a bread lame or sharp knife to produce an "ear".
 - [ ] Bake in a preheated oven at 350˚F for 28-30 minutes.
 - [ ] Cool on a wire rack.